aSouchereau/WEB452_Assignment-2/AlexBookstore/README.txt

-1548 Updated product controller Upsert post method to match example 1550 Tested app, still getting same exception, also, product upsert view displays list of categories instead of covertype
+1548 Updated product controller Upsert post method to match example 1550 Tested app, still getting same exception, also, product upsert view displays list of categories instead of covertype 1559 Fixed dropdown issue, changed model references from category to covertype in the dropdown

+1758 Solved error causing exception, GetAll method in product controller had a space in the include parameters and was reading it as " CoverType" instead of "CoverType"
+1800 Tested app, getting ajax errors.
+Requesting unknown parameters